5 Restaurant Startup Costs to Consider

 If you want to get your restaurant off to a running start, investing in a marketing strategy is always a good idea.
 As most of your customers will likely be living or working close to your restaurant, it’s essential to target nearby consumers with a mix of digital and traditional advertisements.

-If you’re trying to keep costs low, you can run your marketing strategy.
+If you’re trying to keep costs low, you can run your own marketing strategy.
 But it can sometimes be a good idea to hire a marketing firm to take care of the initial processes — if you don’t have experience attracting customers, it’s a good idea to hire someone who does!

 Labor costs will vary depending on your requirements and restaurant size.
 Staff can be paid anywhere from minimum wage to over $50,000 per year.
 If you want an experienced chef to take control of your restaurant, you might have to pay even more.